WarrenWeckesser/numpy-notes/ufunc-type-resolver.md

 Question: How does the code know when a casting is "safe"?
 Presumably this is the casting table and the "can cast" information.
 How does casting take place "within the same kind" for types that wouldn't necessarily be considered "safe" for casting?
+(See below for some brief notes about `kind`.)
 Same question for when the types are not within the same kind: if the casting is set to NPY_UNSAFE_CASTING, how does the code actually *do* the casting?

-Question: What does "the same kind" mean?
-How is the "kind" of a data type stored?

 *Parameters*